 Every London borough is different.
 There are indeed plane trees that go back to the building of the Embankment in the nineteenth century – but also new species around the capital that wonderfully reflect its modern multicultural vibrancy.
 Do you know why there are Australian silver wattle and bottlebrush trees in the streets of Pimlico?
 But until now there has been no book on this remarkable phenomenon.

-Published to coincide with London Tree Week – and the trees coming back into leaf – Paul Wood’s endlessly fascinating guide in the six months since publication in summer 2017 has already attracted extensive media attention from ITV News to the Guardian’s Books of the Year.
+Paul Wood’s endlessly fascinating guide has attracted extensive media attention from ITV News to the Guardian’s Books of the Year.
 It will make everyone in London look at their own street in a new way.

 Paul Wood writes the popular and unique blog on street trees, The Street Tree.
 He is a former Trustee of the London Wildlife Trust, and lives in London.